interactive-cookbook/recipe-generation/README.md

 # recipe-generation

 This repository contains the code for the master thesis project of generating new recipe texts based on information from two recipes for the same dish. <br>
-The code for training the generation model by fine-tuning t5 for this task can be found in the [recipe-generation-model](https://github.com/interactive-cookbook/recipe-generation-model) repository.
+The code for training the generation model by fine-tuning t5 for this task can be found in the [recipe-generation-model](https://github.com/interactive-cookbook/recipe-generation-model) repository.<br>
+The [Wiki](https://github.com/interactive-cookbook/recipe-generation/wiki) contains more details about the algorithms implemented and AMR graphs structures and file format.

 The work is still in progress.
 The currently implement steps of the planned pipeline are